dionisius1976/java-a-to-z/chapter_005/README.md

 * This program counts the sum of all cells with value 1 (earth) that bordering
  * each other at horizontal or at vertical in specified matrix (ocean).
 Cells with value 0
  * are "water".

+ FindMaxDistance
+ * This class is designed for calculating and
+ * printing the biggest distance between the first
+ * and the last same numbers in specified array.